sgotzler/ENGL-257/_posts/2025-01-07-video-essays.markdown

 - imported their media library into Premier.
 - completed editorial assembly of at least 1 section of the essay (i.e., rough cutting and timing of 90-120 sec.).

-A complete assembled rough cut is due by 3:35PM on Monday, December 4th.
+A complete assembled rough cut is due by 9:00AM on Friday, April 25th.

-Rough Cuts will be submitted [**via Canvas**](https://uncch.instructure.com/courses/33866/assignments/279948)
+Rough Cuts will be submitted [**via Canvas**](https://uncch.instructure.com/courses/78214/assignments/602567)

 ##### **Peer Review Editorial Workshop**

-Our second editing workshop will take place on Monday, December 4th.
+Our second editing workshop will take place on Friday, April 25th.
 Students should come to this session with their complete rough cuts assembled and submitted via canvas.
 In class, students will work in small groups to view each other's essays and offer peer review feedback for revision and further editing.

 **In this session students will:**
 - share progress with their peers, and view peer rough cuts.